Freud and Freudian Slips

 “Words have a magical power.
 They can bring either the greatest happiness or deepest despair; they can transfer knowledge from teacher to student; words enable the orator to sway his audience and dictate its decisions.
 Words are capable of arousing the strongest emotions and prompting all men’s actions.”
 (Sigmund Freud)

 Silence spreads through the room faster than a super virus.
 All faces land on you.
-Their eyes flash expectancy mixed with Schadenfreude and a slight tinge of pity –hidden by present.
-After all, they were all thinking the exact same thing but to be so audacious to actually admit it!
+Their eyes flash expectancy mixed with Schadenfreude and a slight tinge of pity.
+After all, they were all thinking the exact same thing that you oh so audaciously blurted out!
 Unglaublich!
 Who will utter the witty remark to save you?
 The large gentleman in the cheap suit with the red nose and striped button down shirt two sizes too small?

 “What in the world ever possessed me to say such a thing, Herr Dr. Freud?”
 You ask curled up in the Berggasse 19 in Vienna’s 9th district on his cozy divan looking out onto the shady quiet courtyard.

 First you had run to his favorite hang out, Café Landtmann , but the Oberkellner Johann informed you that the Herr Dr. doesn’t usually arrive until later.
-So you dodged the trams around the Ring, by-passed the university, onward past the Votiv Cathedral, and then turned down the Berggasse where a carriage almost ended your misery and finally reached his house and office.
+So you dodged the trams around the Ring, by-passed the university, onward past the Votiv Cathedral, and then turned down the Berggasse where a carriage almost ended your misery until finally, out of breath with reddened cheeks and an anxious disposition, reached his house and office.
 You rang the bell, rushed up the beautifully tiled Jugendstil stairs and then pressed the buzzer of the first floor apartment.

 “Sometimes a cigar is just a cigar.”
 (S. Freud)